 Rocket leaves: Add a peppery and freshness to the salad.

 Pear: Another great pairing with feijoa, pears adds a sweet crispness to the salad.
-I used William Bartlett pairs in the recipe, but again you can choose another available variety.
+I used William Bartlett pairs in the recipe (and in our Apple, Pear, Almond and Watercress Salad), but again you can choose another available variety.

 Ricotta: Made from leftover whey, ricotta is a light and soft cheese used in sweet and savoury recipes.
 For this recipe, I whipped the ricotta to create a lighter and airy texture.